Chris Herd: Aston Villa

 He played as a right-back against Wolverhampton Wanderers in his first Premier League game of the 2011–12; his performance earned him the man of the match award and special praise from boss Alex McLeish.
-He came back in to the side for the home game against West Bromwich Albion on 22 October, playing in a defensive midfield role.
+He came back into the side for the home game against West Bromwich Albion on 22 October, playing in a defensive midfield role.
 However, he was controversially sent off by referee Phil Dowd for an alleged stamp on Jonas Olsson in the 36th minute.
 Villa manager Alex McLeish defended the young defender, maintaining that he had "done nothing wrong".
 However, Jonas Olsson insisted that Herd kicked out and deserved his dismissal.
-It was confirmed two days later on 24 October that Aston Villa had appealed against the decision.
+It was confirmed two days later, on 24 October, that Aston Villa had appealed the decision.
 The appeal was successful, and the suspension quashed.
 In December 2011, Herd had signed a new four-year contract, keeping him at Villa Park until 2015.
 He scored his first top-flight goal in a 1–1 draw with Liverpool at Anfield on 7 April.
 On 2 May, he was recorded on video taking part in an early morning "nightclub brawl", along with team-mates James Collins and Fabian Delph.
 He said that his actions "were out of character", and was forced to pay a club fine as manager Alex McLeish called the incident a "slur on the club".

 Herd scored his second goal for Villa in a League Cup win over Tranmere Rovers on 28 August 2012.
 He ended the 2012–13 campaign with 13 appearances to his name.
-However, he featured just twice in the 2013–14 season before the club announced that he would be unavailable indefinitely for 'personal reasons' in March 2014.
+However, he featured twice in the 2013–14 season before the club announced that he would be unavailable indefinitely for 'personal reasons' in March 2014.

 He returned to Villa at the start of 2014–15 season after spending some months training with his father in Birmingham.
 On 23 September 2014, he joined Championship side Bolton Wanderers on a one-month loan.
-The following day he made his debut for the "Trotters" at right back in their 2–1 League Cup defeat to Chelsea at Stamford Bridge.
+The following day he made his debut for the "Trotters" at right-back in their 2–1 League Cup defeat to Chelsea at Stamford Bridge.
 His time with the "Trotters" was blighted by injury and after only three appearances at the Macron Stadium he returned to Villa with Wanderers manager Neil Lennon stating he was unwilling to extend the loan spell while Herd's fitness was in doubt.
 After pulling out of the Australian squad due to an Achilles injury picked up in a training session, he returned to the Championship by joining struggling Wigan Athletic; manager Malky Mackay stated that "I feel that his energy, his athleticism and his tenacity will be things that can really help us out".
-However his loan was cut early a month later as he required surgery for a season ending medial ligament injury.
+However, his loan was cut early a month later as he required surgery for a season ending medial ligament injury.
 He was released in the summer by Villa manager Tim Sherwood.